 On November 22nd, a gathering of approximately twenty-five people of high school and college age came together and had a conversation about an exhibition at the Walker right now; Radical Presence: Black Performance in Contemporary Art.
-Our conversation was part of one of the performance pieces in the exhibition, the first one you see as you walk up to it, a long old table with eighteen chairs made of plastic and metal.
+Our conversation was held at one of the pieces in the exhibition, the first one you see as you walk up to it, a long old table with eighteen chairs made of plastic and metal.
 They came from a former public elementary school in Chicago’s South Side, and now are setup in the exhibition as a classroom type setting in the gallery.
 The piece is called See, Sit, Sup, Sip, Sing: Holding Court (2012) by Theaster Gates.
 This space has been occupied by different people leading conversation open to the public, including Ralph Lemon, Coco Fusco, Theaster Gates, and Keith Ellison.
 This day, it was lead by students.
 The people seated around the table came as part of groups such as WACTAC, University of Wisconsin Lacrosse, Penumbra Theater, the African American Registry, and more.
 We all looked around the exhibit, and came back and wrote down questions we could possibly pose to the group for conversation.
-Students Hold Court was a very intense, intriguing, and real discussion addressing many subjects brought up by pieces in Radical Presence, and the following is a summary of what we talked about on that day.
+Students Hold Court was a very intense, intriguing, real, and relevant discussion addressing race, identity and other themes brought up by pieces in Radical Presence.
+This conversation took place on November 22nd, a few days before the non indictment of Darren Wilson in the shooting of Mike Brown.
+With all of the past and recent violence fueled by racism being brought into attention, and protests that follow, there are similar important conversations to the one held at Students Hold Court happening all over the country.
+The following is a summary of what we talked about on that day.

 To start off, we went around the table and talked about pieces that we saw that interested us.
 A few people mentioned the video by Zachary Fabari, High Fructose Corn Syrup Fix and White Flour Constipation, which one found puzzling, but another suggested that it could have something to do with globalization, and the effect that has on media and advertising.
 One person talked about another video that is computer generated, and he had to watch it five times before he was able to connect to it, and described it as “fantastical.”
 Another person mentioned was a series of photographs where a black man walks around in Germany in beige lederhosen, which they feel said something about trying to fit in.
 Once everyone shared their brief thoughts on something they saw in the exhibit, a staring question was posed to the group that was written down earlier by someone at the table.